 The IKTCH under cabinet features two bright LED lights, stainless steel baffle filters, and 5 speed levels.

 Probably the most unique feature of the IKTCH hood is the gesture controls.
 Basically, you can control the fan speed by just waving your hand in front of the stove vent hood.
 This is a great feature if your hands are dirty and you don't want to touch the hood.

 One of the biggest downsides of the gesture control is that for some users it is way too sensitive.
 For some users, the hood can turn on if you just walk in front of it.
 Another issue with having such a powerful kitchen hood is the noise.
 If you only interested in sound levels, you should probably get a less powerful fan.

 The under cabinet range hood is probably the most popular range hood style in the world.
 Since it is secured underneath the upper kitchen cabinet, it has a few advantages like...

-- Saves space (slim designs)
+- Saves space with a low profile

 - You can keep the upper cabinet

 Under cabinet vent hoods are likely the easiest to install as well.
 Most of the time, there already is an outlet that is inside the cabinet above the range — so after screwing in the hood (and connecting the vent) you just plug it into the outlet.